Rick Buffington: Coaching career

-In the 1993 season, the Firebirds compiled a 5–7 record, but still managed to secure a playoff spot, where they lost 45–48 to the eventual champion Tampa Bay Storm.
-He was fired following the year, and was replaced by Mike Hohensee.
+In the 1993 season, the Firebirds compiled a 5–7 record, but still managed to secure a playoff spot, where they lost 45–48 to the eventual ArenaBowl champion Tampa Bay Storm.
+He was fired after the season and was replaced by Mike Hohensee.
 Buffington finished his time at Albany with a 19–21 regular season record, and a 19–24 overall record, having lost all three playoff games in which he coached.